learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/README.md

 #### 2. Handle submitting the form and update state in parent using inverse data flow

-- When the form is submitted 2 tasks are necessary:
+- When the form is submitted:

-  - Persist the new project to the server with a `POST` fetch request

   - Update the `projects` state located in the parent component, `App` using inverse data flow